A Guide for Data Analysts, IT Managers, and Marketers

 6. Utilize Predictive Analytics

-Leverage predictive analytics to analyze historical data and predict future trends.
+Leverage predictive analytics to analyze historical data, predict future trends, and generate actionable insights.
 This can help in retention efforts and optimizing budget allocation for maximum impact.

 8. Monitor and Improve Data Quality